PolinaSavelyeva/ImageProcessing/docsSrc/How_Tos/Making_A_Code.md

 ---
-title: How To do a first thing
+title: How To make a code
 category: How To Guides
 categoryindex: 2
 index: 1